Meet Albert H. Tillson

 , Professor Tillson specializes in the history of early Virginia.

-Professional and Community Activities: Dr. Tillson is researching and writing on enslaved and free maritime workers in the Revolutionary and antebellum Chesapeake.
+Professional and Community Activities: Tillson is researching and writing on enslaved and free maritime workers in the Revolutionary and antebellum Chesapeake.
 He also reviews books frequently for several professional journals.
-He is a member of the American Historical Association, the Southern Historical Association, the Virginia Historical Society, and the Tampa Historical Society.
+He is a member of the Southern Historical Association, the Virginia Historical Society and the Society for Historians of the Early American Republic.